 Q: 1.
 What happens to my U of T email account?

 A: You may have finished your education here, but you can still share your pride in being affiliated with the University of Toronto with an alumni email account.
 After you graduate, your student email address will change to firstname.lastname@example.org.

 You can continue to access your alumni account with your UTORid and password.
 Messages sent to your student email account will be forwarded to your alumni account for two years after graduation so you have ample time to alert your contacts.

 Q: After graduation, how does my access to ROSI/ACORN change?

 A: You are still able to access your ROSI/ACORN account as long as you have a valid student number and PIN.
 Alumni can use ROSI/ACORN to order transcripts and view their academic records.
-To learn more about ordering transcripts, visit the Transcript Centre FAQ page.
+To learn more about ordering transcripts, visit the Transcript Centre website.

 U of T Library System Access

 Q: Will I still have access to the U of T library system?

 A: Yes, alumni can choose from a variety of U of T library cards.
 Privileges may vary at individual libraries.